Our Services

 By optimizing your sleep positions for foot pain and learning how to prop your legs correctly, you can:

 Experiment with pillows, wedges, or an adjustable base to find the right elevation.
 Combine this with healthy bedtime habits and gentle stretching.
-If symptoms persist or worsen, consider using Ubie's free Restless Leg Syndrome symptom checker and speak to a doctor about any potentially serious or life-threatening issues.
+If symptoms persist or worsen, use Ubie's free symptom checker to better understand what might be causing your discomfort and speak to a doctor about any potentially serious or life-threatening issues.
 Your health and comfort deserve professional guidance when in doubt.

 (References)